Chris Bosh: Player profile

 Bosh was noted for his leadership.
-When he was the leader of the Raptors, he was not known for being vocal on the court, preferring to maintain his quiet and humble demeanor but expecting his teammates to match his work ethic.
+When he was the leader of the Raptors, Bosh was not known for being vocal on the court, preferring to maintain his quiet and humble demeanor but expecting his teammates to match his work ethic.
 However, Bosh was also known to deliver stern rebukes to teammates who made bad calls on the court.
-Throughout his career, comparisons were made between him and Kevin Garnett due to their similar style of play and physique.
+Throughout his career, comparisons were made between Bosh and Kevin Garnett due to their similar style of play and physique.